Director’s Message

 Dr Shadrack Moephuli

-We hope that as you read the various articles within this publication the information and knowledge will enable sustainable production and better productivity, with better management practices.
-A brief focus is presented on how SASRI engages with small – scale growers to improve knowledge and understanding of soil data combined with variety performance information for decision making.
+We hope that, as you read the various articles within this publication, the information and knowledge will enable sustainable production and better productivity, with better management practices.
+In this edition, a brief focus is presented on how SASRI engages with small-scale growers to improve knowledge and understanding of soil data combined with variety performance information for decision making.
+Among other topics, we also present articles dealing with sugarcane diseases (smut and sour rot) and guidelines to follow when burning sugarcane at harvest, along with “Topical Tips” for all our readers.